ServusCarolus/tl-switch/README.md

  3. One first should install/update the system TeX packages as root.
 After that, one can install vanilla TeXlive and use `tl-switch yes` to have the default TeXlive for the root account point to the desired installation.
 This allows one to become root and update TL, while users can point to whatever TL version they want.
 When updating system TeXlive packages, is is recommended first to use `tl-switch no` before updating, then `tl-switch yes` to revert back to the desired vanilla TL version.

 See installation Step 3 above for more on how to tackle these issues.

-# Final Thoughts
-An immediate downside to this method is needing to, e.g., `su -` to switch contexts to the superuser before running `tlmgr`.
-Another downside is adding a level of complexity when using different versions and updating packages.
-Its benefits include isolating users from each other and allowing each user to change contexts without extensive system modification or restarting the system.
-This script is designed with a server or multiuser university environment in mind.